-Commercial scales also called “Legal for Trade” or “NTEP Certified” scales, are usually used in transactions where both the purchaser and the seller are present.
-For example, a commercial scale would be used at your local deli, where the meat is cut and weighed in front of you, or in the candy store where root beer barrels are sold by the pound.
+Commercial scales (also called “Legal for Trade” or “NTEP Certified” scales) are usually used in transactions where both the purchaser and the seller are present.
+For example, a commercial scale would be used at your local deli, where the meat is cut and weighed in front of you, or in a candy store where root beer barrels are sold by the pound.

 While industrial scales are not specifically designed to meet “legal for trade” requirements, many of them do.
 Industrial scales are typically designed to achieve the highest accuracy possible.
 They are also designed for use in industrial environments, which are usually harsher than your average deli counter or candy store.
 A regulated commercial scale would probably corrode if it were exposed to the kind of working conditions present in an average workshop.

 Imagine if that scale from the deli counter was installed in the same place where cold cuts were packaged.
-Even though the environment is quite sterile, the additional moisture and potentially extreme temperature shifts could damage the unit.
+Even though the environment is quite sterile, the additional moisture, and potential for extreme temperature shifts, could damage the unit.
 Industrial scales are needed for these situations.

 Strain Gage Load Cells for Industrial Scales

-The most common transducers used on the spring element are strain gages which over the last sixty or so years, have been the standard for industrial weighing equipment.
-The gages are attached to the section of the spring element called flexures, and the bending of the spring element causes the flexures to bend and cause a change in the electrical resistance of the gages.
 The strain gauges are wired together to form a Wheatstone’s bridge, whose voltage output changes as the resistance of the gages changes.
-This voltage output is sent to an Analog to Digital Converter, which changes the output to a digital signal that is then sent to the digital indicator, where the output value is numerically displayed and recorded.
+This voltage output is sent to an Analog-to-Digital Converter, which changes the output to a digital signal.
+This is then sent to the digital indicator, where the output value is numerically displayed and recorded.

 Ultra Precision Industrial Scales